-Michele’s commercial litigation practice covers a broad range of areas, including business tort and breach of contract claims and intellectual property disputes.
-Her clients include technology, pharmaceutical, manufacturing, and financial services companies and their principals.
-She also defends attorneys and law firms in legal malpractice cases arising out of complex lawsuits and transactions.
+In addition to her governmental practice, Michele has a strong commercial litigation practice covering a broad range of areas, including business tort and breach of contract claims and intellectual property disputes.
+She is also well-known for her work defending attorneys and law firms in legal malpractice cases arising out of complex lawsuits and transactions.

 - Successfully defended several prominent law firms and attorneys against legal malpractice suits in Pennsylvania state courts, including winning defense jury verdict in Montgomery County Court of Common Pleas after lengthy trial.

 - Won dismissal on jurisdictional grounds of technology company’s claims against West Coast investor.
 Return on Intelligence, Ltd., v.
 Shenkman, 2017 WL 3310684 (E.D.
 Pa.
 August 3, 2017).

 - Represented specialty pharmaceutical company in $200+ million contract dispute with large international pharmaceutical company in Philadelphia’s Commerce Court; case ended with successful mediation and settlement.